Keuchel labors through Atlanta debut, Nats nip Braves 4-3

 TRAINER’S ROOM

 Nationals: 1B Ryan Zimmerman (plantar fasciitis in right foot) began his rehab assignment with Double-A Harrisburg.
 He played five innings and went 1-for-1 with a walk.
-He has missed 48 games with the injury, and manager Dave Martinez said Zimmerman will work his way up to playing nine innings.
+He has missed 48 games with the injury, and Martinez said Zimmerman will work his way up to playing nine innings.

 UP NEXT